Course Outline

 This assessment task requires you to choose one digital text that can be used as a resource for teaching literacy to a class of English students in a nominated year.

-Next, using this online text, select appropriate teaching strategies which enable you to apply the Four Resources Model and achieve effective learning for all students.
+Next, using this online text, select appropriate teaching strategies to apply the Four Resources Model and achieve learning outcomes for all students.

 NB.
-You will be invited to share your media file and summary with peers for possible collation of strategies across the "community of learners".
+You will be invited to share your media file and summary with peers for possible collation of strategies across the "community of learners" in Week 10.

 Criteria: